 The demographic of Leeds show the highest of aged people living in the city is aged 16_^$ being at the population of 520,582.

 The city Leicester is known for its hotspot for commuters, buyers are also drawn in by attractive property prices, great schools, high employment and some superb higher education institutes.
-Leicester attracts a diversity of aged people and their income.
+Leicester attracts a range of people of diverse ages and income.

 Leicester has a great attraction for the business people as it is ranked one of the best places to start a business in the UK-2nd to London 35% growth in business stock over the last five years – greater than London, Birmingham and Nottingham.
-Businesses in Leicester save on an average £15,500 per annum,per employee compared to London.
-This makes Leicester a majorly attractive place for working people and people who own a business with the benefits, this gives reason for new build in flats.
+Compared to London, businesses in Leicester save on average £15,500 per annum per employee.
+This makes Leicester an exceptionally attractive place for working people and business owners.
+In consideration of these benefits, this provides good reason to build new flats.

 The demographic age is typically 38% of the city are aged between 0-24 with a significantly higher proportion aged between 20-24 years in comparison to the England average.

-Newcastle is a unique city because of its River Tyne, as well the sea, that in ways makes Newcastle an interesting property investment.
+Newcastle is a unique city because of the River Tyne and its harbour.
+This in itself makes Newcastle an interesting property investment.
 Newcastle is a major student city making it good for student property investors.
 The university of Newcastle upon Tyne has around 23,000 students from around 120 countries with its main campus to the northeast of the city.
 Northumbria has around 27,000.

 The northeast has some of the lowest property prices in the country.
-Newcastle is the cheapest major city for the property in England.
-In Newcastle the demographic are around 1.2million residents with an average age of 41.3 years.
+Newcastle is the cheapest major city for property in England.
+In Newcastle, the population is approximately 1.2 million with an average age of 41.3 years.

-Southampton is a port city, and is closest city to the new forest national park.
-It is rich in cutler and activities, with transport links and connections to the rest of the country.
-Southampton has around 326 acres of fields, wetlands and wildlife making it one of the greenest cities in the UK.
-With its universities, art avenues and port Southampton has become a developing culture hub with great connections by land and sea.
+Southampton is a port city and is the closest city to the New Forest National Park.
+It is rich in culture and activities, and has transport links to the rest of the country.
+Southampton has approximately 326 acres of fields, wetlands and wildlife conservation areas, making it one of the greenest cities in the UK.
+In addition, with its universities, art galleries and scenic port; Southampton has become a developing cultural hub, both on land and at sea.
 It is a city that has been favoured by students, young professionals, retirees and sailing lovers.

 The largest age group in the city of Southampton is between 15 and 64 in total 55.1% of the population.
 The second largest bracket are those that are 65 and older 34.1%.
-Southampton makes it a great draw for much older people who are settling down and have kids or have retired making it a lot of new purposes built flats, it’s also a university town, there are a plenty of reasons to build flats with purpose.
+Southampton is of great appeal to older people who are settling down and having kids or for those who are retiring.
+In addition, as it is also a university town, there are a plenty of reasons to build flats with purpose.

 Nottingham is known to be a culturally rich city centre to picturesque villages in the country side.
 The demographic for Nottingham is ranked as one of the best places to live in the UK and the residents have the most disposable income- which means they have more to spend and live a wealthy lifestyle compared to other cities who may be on a tight budget.
 Nottingham is a great attraction for highly skilled workforce and attracts many businesses.
 Living in Nottingham is a popular choice for buyers hoping it helps to avoid the inflated prices found in other cities.
 This city is known for its money, wealthy people.